Stay up to date with the latest advice and information via the Victorian Department of Health & Human Services dhhs.vic.gov.au/coronavirus

 Council’s business support program

-Experienced business coach Peter Blasch from Maverick Mentoring, will help you create some practical strategies to tackle your business’ challenges and grow your customer base and business in this new COVID-19 environment.
+Create some practical strategies to tackle your business’ challenges and grow your customer base and business in this new COVID-19 environment with our business and marketing mentoring sessions.

 To register your interest, email us at firstname.lastname@example.org